 - c.
 Type in 1:name of file <RETURN> to search only drive "1" - 3. s (for store) stores to the diskette the file currently on the screen Following this command you have two options: - 1.
 If you want to store the whole file to the diskette: TYPE the number 0 or 1 to specify on which drive.
 TYPE the name under which you want it stored.
 PRESS <RETURN> to confirm the series of commands. - 2.
 If want to store a "r"ange of lines already defined: TYPE r TYPE the number 0 or 1 to specify on which drive.
 TYPE the name under which you want it stored.
-PRESS <RETURN> to confirm the series of commands. - 4. c (for CBM ASCII file creation) allows you to create an ASCII file in a "CBM" format.
-This feature is beneficial for data merging purposes, since you can recall and store a long name and address list contained in a CBM ASCII file.
+PRESS <RETURN> to confirm the series of commands. - 4. a allows you to create a Commodore Sequential file in a Commodore ASCII format.
+This feature is beneficial for data merging purposes, since you can recall and store a long name and address list contained in a Commodore ASCII file.